wwt/testing-time-java/README.md

 As always, lets create a test class for our `BirthdayNotificationGenerator` and instantiate the class under test.
 The first decision we're going to need to make is which `Clock` to use?
-The `java.time.Clock` comes with a [fixed implementation](https://docs.oracle.com/javase/8/docs/api/java/time/Clock.html#fixed-java.time.Instant-java.time.ZoneId-), that will always produce the same instant once configured, but since we went with constructor injection, we don't want to have to recreate the test instance in each test case.
+The `java.time.Clock` comes with a [fixed implementation](https://docs.oracle.com/javase/8/docs/api/java/time/Clock.html#fixed-java.time.Instant-java.time.ZoneId-), that will always produce the same instant once configured, but since we went with constructor injection, we don't want to be required to recreate the test instance in each test case.

 [ThreeTen-Extra](https://www.threeten.org/threeten-extra/), an optional part of the JSR-310 project, provides a [mutable clock](https://www.threeten.org/threeten-extra/apidocs/org.threeten.extra/org/threeten/extra/MutableClock.html) implementation that lets you set the current time.
 That seems like a good fit for our needs, so we can add a test dependency in our `build.gradle` on `"org.threeten:threeten-extra:1.6.0"` and get testing!